San Antonio leads Grand Canyon against Utah State after 26-point game - WTOP News

 Phoenix; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Grand Canyon faces Utah State after Trinity San Antonio scored 26 points in Grand Canyon’s 69-66 win against the Arizona Wildcats.
+BOTTOM LINE: Grand Canyon hosts Utah State after Trinity San Antonio scored 26 points in Grand Canyon’s 69-66 win over the Arizona Wildcats.

-The Antelopes are 4-0 on their home court.
-Grand Canyon is third in the WAC with 32.8 points per game in the paint led by San Antonio averaging 14.0.
+The Antelopes have gone 4-0 at home.
+Grand Canyon is second in the WAC with 16.3 assists per game led by San Antonio averaging 5.9.

 The Aggies are 0-4 in road games.
-Utah State is ninth in the MWC with 21.8 defensive rebounds per game led by Jamisyn Heaton averaging 4.2.
+Utah State has a 1-4 record in games decided by 10 points or more.

 Grand Canyon averages 8.0 made 3-pointers per game, 1.2 more made shots than the 6.8 per game Utah State gives up.
-Utah State averages 8.3 made 3-pointers per game this season, 3.7 more made shots on average than the 4.6 per game Grand Canyon gives up.
+Utah State’s 33.4% shooting percentage from the field this season is 6.4 percentage points lower than Grand Canyon has allowed to its opponents (39.8%).

 TOP PERFORMERS: Alyssa Durazo-Frescas is shooting 46.3% from beyond the arc with 3.1 made 3-pointers per game for the Antelopes, while averaging 13.5 points.

-Cheyenne Stubbs is shooting 29.5% from beyond the arc with 1.9 made 3-pointers per game for the Aggies, while averaging 12.6 points, 3.1 assists and 2.3 steals.
+Cheyenne Stubbs is averaging 12.6 points, 3.1 assists and 2.3 steals for the Aggies.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.